eykamp/deq_tools/README.md

 In addition to the required positional parameters shown above, `get_deq_data()` also takes these optional named parameters:
 <dl>
   <dt>resolution:</dt><dd>Default = 60.
-60 for hourly data, 1440 for daily averages.
+60 for hourly data, 1440 for daily values.
 Higher resolutions don't work, sorry, but lower-resolutions, such as 120, 180, 480, 720 will.  </dd>
     <dt>agg_method:</dt><dd>Default = "Average".
 These will <i>probably</i> all work: Average, MinAverage, MaxAverage, RunningAverage, MinRunningAverage, MaxRunningAverage, RunningForword, MinRunningForword, MaxRunningForword.  </dd>
 </dl>